WestiferRobin/w-lang/README.md

 ./wlang algro.w -d

+## Challenges
+1. Creating what the systax and type its going to be.
+Weak types were a better choice on parsing and then able to distinguish.

 ## Known Bugs
 1. Raw strings can't be passed as parameters.
 Work around is to assign a variable and then pass that variable in.
 2. In switch statements, you cannot have multiple cases stack on each other.
 You have to use case and then follow by a break.